Three-dimensional photonic Dirac points stabilized by point group symmetry: Hexagonal photonic crystals with symmetry

-However, due to the complexity of photonic energy bands, up till now the design of topological properties in photonic crystals is quite difficult particularly for three-dimensional photonic crystals.
+{Due to the complexity of photonic energy bands, up till now the design of topological properties in photonic crystals remains accidental and challenging particularly for three-dimensional photonic crystals.
 This is due to the essential difference between electronic and photonic energy bands: The photonic energy bands are consequences of multiple Bragg scattering of the vectorial electromagnetic waves as no dielectric material can trap light\cite{sajeev,eli,book}.
 In contrast, electronic band structure can mostly be understood as hybridization of local atomic orbits.
 For materials with inversion symmetry, the $Z_2$ topological index can be calculated simply by counting band (parity) inversion at high symmetry points in the Brillioun zone.
-Such a simplified picture is not available in photonic crystals, creating lots of obstacles in designing and understanding the topological properties of photonic bands.
-Nevertheless, it was noted that Mie resonances play similar roles in understanding photonic energy bands as that of atomic orbits for electronic band structures\cite{soukoulis,mie-band}.
+Such a simplified picture is not available in photonic crystals, creating lots of obstacles in designing and understanding the topological properties of photonic bands. }